Tucev/translatedesk-prototype/README.md

 #### Adding a new provider

 Translatedesk comes with support to Twitter.
-If you want to give support to another provider, here are the steps (first, you need to think about a unique identifier for it, ideally only letters in lower case, and the provider must be supported on OnmiAuth):
+If you want to give support to another provider, here are the steps (first, you need to think about a unique identifier for it, ideally only letters in lower case, and the provider must be supported on OmniAuth):

 * Add a new provider to omniauth_callbacks_controller.rb, so the user can login through this new provider
 * On the AngularJS layer, implement a new provider on app/assets/javascripts/translatedesk/providers, check the Twitter one as example